-I am an anthropologist and political ecologist currently working as a UC President’s Postdoctoral Fellow in the Department of Geography at the University of California, Berkeley.
+I am an anthropologist and a UC President’s Postdoctoral Fellow in the Department of Geography at the University of California, Berkeley.

-I specialize in urban political ecology and critical development studies, with a focus on land politics and the urban-rural interface.
-I am interested in how struggles over land shape different dimensions of human experience, from material needs like food, water, and housing to more abstract ideas about property, sovereignty, and self-determination.
+I specialize in urban political ecology and critical development studies, with a focus on financialization, land politics, and the urban-rural interface.
+I am broadly interested in how struggles over land shape different dimensions of human experience, from material aspects like water access and housing to abstract notions of property, sovereignty, and self-determination.

-My first book project, tentatively titled Forests of Speculation: Land, Power, and the Birth of Urban Extractivism in El Salvador, explores the relationship between real estate markets and environmental conflict in Nuevo Cuscatlán, a coffee-producing town undergoing rapid urbanization.
-Moving beyond narratives about local corruption, the book examines the state policies that transformed the coffee forest into a global urban frontier, giving way to environmental dispossession and the rise of real estate populism.
+My first book project, tentatively titled Forests of Speculation: Land, Power, and the Birth of Urban Extractivism in El Salvador, explores the relationship between real estate markets and environmental conflict in Nuevo Cuscatlán, a coffee-producing town in the periphery of San Salvador undergoing rapid urban expansion.
+Moving beyond narratives about environmental corruption, the book examines the state policies that transformed the local coffee forest into a global urban frontier and gave rise to “real estate populism” — a type of populist politics that capitalizes on the economic and ecological dynamics of gentrification.

 My work has been published in academic journals such as Antipode, City & Society, and The Journal of Peasant Studies.
 I have also written for Central American newspapers like El Faro, Focos, and MalaYerba.